Your Guide to Wellbutrin Dosage: Strengths, Uses, and Best Practices

 This article covers recommended Wellbutrin doses, forms, and factors that could impact your dose long-term.

-A Quick Recap: What Is Wellbutrin and How Does It Work?
+What is Wellbutrin and How Does it Work?

 Wellbutrin is an FDA-approved medication used to treat major depressive disorder (MDD) and prevent seasonal affective disorder (SAD)